-3) An electronic copy must be submitted to via email to Justin Wedeking.
+3) An electronic copy must be submitted to via email to Daniel Morey.
 There should be no reference to you or other indication of who the author is except on the title page.

 4) All papers must be typed, double-spaced with footnotes and bibliography.